Although these two are written and pronounced completely differently, "me" and "I" are often used interchangeably or used in the wrong context.

 Example 3: She told me to go away. - Again, answering the question "Whom?", the object "me" supports the action of the verb.

-It is enough to be able to make the distinction between the subject and the object of a sentence in order to understand whether you should use "I" or "me".
+If you are able to make the distinction between the subject and the object of a sentence, you should be equipped to understand whether you should use "I" or "me".
 Remember the examples discussed above and you won't be confused anymore.